a-flyleaf/ygbtdm/scenes.md

 - Gary's "zombie" design includes elongated limbs that bend where they shouldn't, greater overall size, and severe loss of fat & muscle.
 There are copious patches of white-rot and he probably no longer has eyes.
 - Being out here sure changes a person.

+### post-credits? somewhere around the end of 7, start of 8? not sure where this fits in or if it's onscreen at all
+The accountant takes Kay Lin back to the house, which is empty, and around to a back entry.
+At the first opportunity Kay Lin tries to run; the accountant OHKOs her with a bat.
+After checking for a pulse, the accountant is satisfied, drags her in, and locks the door.

 ## 7--8 flashbacks
 (There's no reason for the tense switches here.
 They just Happened.
 That said, some of these bleed more into the present-day sequences than others.)